 Antony was orphaned in his late teens, and shortly after his parents’ deaths, as he was going through a period of searching in his life, he heard from the Gospel text—a text that was going to change more than one life in the history of the Middle Ages—a passage in which Jesus of Nazareth stated that all those who wished to be perfect should sell all that they possessed, give it to the poor, and come and follow him.

 Antony decided that he was going to follow this command quite literally.
-He sold everything he possessed, and decided that to follow Jesus he was going to retreat into the deserts of Egypt and abandon civilization.
-He lived there for a while and decided that this lifestyle in the desert was not sufficiently tough.
+He sold everything he possessed and decided that to follow Jesus he was going to retreat into the deserts of Egypt and abandon civilization.
+He lived there for a time and decided that this lifestyle in the desert was not sufficiently tough.
 Revealingly, he attempted to get himself martyred by traveling down to Alexandria at one point.
 He could not get himself martyred by local Roman officials, and so resigned himself to the notion that he was going to have to carve out a new sort of life for himself in the deserts of Egypt.

 Antony attracted followers, which was the last thing that he wanted to do because he wished to live as a hermit.

 Antony attracted followers, which was the last thing that he wanted to do because he wished to live as a hermit.
 But Egyptians who heard about Antony and his life in the desert came to admire him, and they’d travel out into the desert to live near him.
-Whenever they approached, he would move farther out into the desert and try and lose them, but they were persistent, and eventually he reconciled himself to the notion that there were going to be others living nearby.
+Whenever they approached, he would move farther out into the desert and try and lose them, but they were persistent.
+Eventually, he reconciled himself to the notion that there were going to be others living nearby.

 Learn more about the world of Late Antiquity